5ggg/vimms/README.md

 Stable version

 ViMMS requires Python 3+.
 Unfortunately it is not compatible with Python 2.
-You can install the stable version of ViMMS using pip:through pypi using pip:
+You can install the stable version of ViMMS using pip:

 ```pip install vimms```